Large-scale exponential correlations of nonaffine elastic response of strongly disordered materials: Discussion

 \section{Discussion}

-We consider the mechanical response of an amorphous solid quenched at zero temperature and at a local potential energy minimum.
-In the absence of thermal fluctuations, the system can remain in this state for a long time without external perturbations.
-We study the correlation of atomic non-affine displacements that occur under the action of a small external perturbation, so small that the quenched system remains in a local equilibrium position and does not reach other potential energy minima.
+We consider the athermal mechanical response of an amorphous solid cooled down to zero temperature.
+We study the correlation of atomic nonaffine displacements that occur under the action of a small external perturbation, so small that the system remains in a local equilibrium position and does not reach other potential energy minima.
 For the molecular dynamics simulations we have performed, the values of the external strain are $ε=10^{-5}$, ensuring the linear elastic regime.

-To clarify the origin and nature of the non-affinity, we consider the correlated disorder of the quenched amorphous solid state by the methods of random matrix theory.
+To clarify the origin and nature of the nonaffinity, we consider the correlated disorder of the zero-temperature amorphous solid state by the methods of random matrix theory.
 The main point of the applied method is the requirement of mechanical stability of the disordered system, which corresponds to the positive semidefiniteness of the force constant matrix $\M{Φ}$ and its representation as a correlated Wishart ensemble $\M{Φ}=\M{A}·\M{A}^T$ with a correlated random matrix $\M{A}$.
 In amorphous solids, short-range atomic interactions typically prevail over long-range ones, resulting in a sparse covariance matrix $\FM{C}$.
+The random matrix theory remains valid as long as each particle interacts with $z$ neighboring particles and the condition $zd\gg 1$ is satisfied, as explained in Appendix~\ref{sec:aver}.